-Riverview Financial's upcoming dividend is US$0.075 a share, following on from the last 12 months, when the company distributed a total of US$0.40 per share to shareholders.
-Calculating the last year's worth of payments shows that Riverview Financial has a trailing yield of 3.8% on the current share price of $10.45.
-Dividends are an important source of income to many shareholders, but the health of the business is crucial to maintaining those dividends.
-That's why we should always check whether the dividend payments appear sustainable, and if the company is growing.
+Riverview Financial's next dividend payment will be US$0.075 per share, and in the last 12 months, the company paid a total of US$0.30 per share.
+Based on the last year's worth of payments, Riverview Financial stock has a trailing yield of around 2.6% on the current share price of $11.52.
+We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
+So we need to check whether the dividend payments are covered, and if earnings are growing.

 Have Earnings And Dividends Been Growing?

 When earnings decline, dividend companies become much harder to analyse and own safely.
 If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
-That's why it's not ideal to see Riverview Financial's earnings per share have been shrinking at 3.3% a year over the previous five years.
+With that in mind, we're discomforted by Riverview Financial's 14% per annum decline in earnings in the past five years.
+Such a sharp decline casts doubt on the future sustainability of the dividend.

 The Bottom Line

-Should investors buy Riverview Financial for the upcoming dividend?
-Earnings per share have been declining and the company is paying out more than half its profits to shareholders; not an enticing combination.
+From a dividend perspective, should investors buy or avoid Riverview Financial?
+We're not overly enthused to see Riverview Financial's earnings in retreat at the same time as the company is paying out more than half of its earnings as dividends to shareholders.
 All things considered, we're not optimistic about its dividend prospects, and would be inclined to leave it on the shelf for now.

 A common investment mistake is buying the first interesting stock you see.
 Here you can find a list of promising dividend stocks with a greater than 2% yield and an upcoming dividend.